RobynAwesome/RobynAwesome/README.md

 ### 🏗️ The Grounded Truth (Mission)

-I am a Full-Stack Engineer and the digital hippocampus behind **Kopano Labs**.
-While the Global North builds agentic workflows reliant on zero-latency broadband, I engineer **Sovereign Edge Architecture** to bypass localized friction, load-shedding, and corporate extraction.
+I am a Governance System Engineer that is the digital and physical hippocampus behind **Kopano Labs** that validates POC (Proof of Concept) through lived experience While the Global North builds agentic workflows reliant on zero-latency broadband, I engineer **Sovereign Edge Architecture** to bypass localized friction, load-shedding, and corporate extraction.

 My mandate is simple: build the tech that serves and empowers the 60% unemployed youth in our townships.